Cosmo697/Multi-Utility-Tool/README.md

 ### HTML-to-PDF Converter Plugin
 - Convert documentation websites into a **single PDF** using asynchronous crawling and rendering.

+### Archive Plugin
+- Quickly compress or extract `.zip` archives directly from the UI.

 ### GPU Acceleration
 - Video processing tasks **automatically use GPU acceleration**, with a CPU fallback when necessary.